scroll-tech/zktrie/docs/zktrie.md

 The value hash is computed in two steps:
 1. Convert the value that cannot be represented as a field element of the Poseidon hash to the field element.
-2. Combine field elements in a binary tree structure till the tree root that is treated as the value hash.
+2. Combine field elements in a binary tree structure till the tree root is treated as the value hash.

 In the first step, when the bit in the `flag` is 1 indicating the `u256` value that cannot be treated as a field element, we split the value into a high-128bit value and a low-128bit value, and then pass them to a Poseidon hash to derive a field element value, `h(valueHi, valueLo)`.

-Based on the the definition, the value hash of the state account is computed as follows.
+Based on the definition, the value hash of the state account is computed as follows.

 ```
 valueHash =